KevinLWorthington/SDProjectPlan/README.md

 - Using SQLite for storing book information
 - Using ...?
 API for fetching additional information from the web
 	>Google Books API or OpenLibrary API

+By using Avalonia, I may be making this task more difficult.
+However, from what I have learned about it so far, it seems fairly easy to use.
+I've tinkered with it a bit (with the help of YouTube, Google, and Copilot) to make some simple buttons and text blocks and generate the background gradient for the application window.

 ## What's the name of this application?